parthagrawal9/SpotifyReplica/README.md

 Contact: agrawal.parth9@gmail.com

 This repository is focusing on the Backend of Spotify Replica App.
-For frontend kindly check "SpotifyReplicaUI" repository. (https://github.com/parthagrawal9/SpotifyReplicaUI)
+For frontend and screenshots kindly check "SpotifyReplicaUI" repository. (https://github.com/parthagrawal9/SpotifyReplicaUI)

 Problem Statement: